Capture of Lemnos: Background

 The island of Lemnos had been ruled by the Ottoman Empire since 1456, when Sultan Mehmed II captured the domains of the Genoese Gattilusio dynasty in the northeastern Aegean Sea.
 The population of the island remained predominantly Greek throughout Ottoman rule.
 French scholar Vital Cuinet, in his 1896 work La Turquie d'Asie, recorded a population of 27,079, of which 2,450 were Muslims and the rest Greek Orthodox.

-Already during the Greco-Turkish War of 1897, the Greek government had envisaged the occupation of the northern Aegean Islands, chiefly Lemnos and Imbros, due to their strategic location at the entrance of the Dardanelles Strait.
+Already during the Greco-Turkish War of 1897, the Greek government had considered the occupation of the northern Aegean Islands, chiefly Lemnos and Imbros, due to their strategic location at the entrance of the Dardanelles Strait.
 However, despite the superiority of the recently modernized Royal Hellenic Navy over the Ottoman Navy at that time, the Greek naval command hesitated to carry out these tasks, and the rapid defeat of the Greek army on land in Thessaly led to the quick conclusion of the war in a humiliating Greek defeat.
 In subsequent years, Greek naval strategists such as Konstantinos Dosios (Η κατά θάλασσαν Ελλάς, 'Greece and Sea-Power', 1900) and Periklis Argyropoulos (Το Ναυτικόν της Ελλάδος πρόγραμμα, 'The Naval Programme of Greece', 1905) pointed out that the task of seizing Lemnos would be of crucial importance in a Greco-Turkish naval war.
 The importance of Lemnos was also appreciated by Italy, which envisaged occupying it during its own 1911–1912 war with the Ottomans, only to back down due to the vehement opposition of Austria-Hungary.

-Nevertheless, when the First Balkan War broke out in October 1912, the wartime anchorage for the Greek fleet was still envisaged to be the port of Oreos in northern Euboea, as in 1897.
+Nevertheless, when the First Balkan War broke out in October 1912, existing Greek plans called for the port of Oreos in northern Euboea to be the wartime anchorage for the Greek fleet, as in 1897.
 This was a choice that was fraught with distinct disadvantages for the Greeks: unlike in 1897, the Ottomans' main warships were more modern, faster and powerful than the Greeks'.
-According to the 1912 Greco-Bulgarian military convention that signalled Greece's entry into the Balkan League against the Ottoman Empire, the Greek fleet undertook the role of assuming dominant control of the Aegean Sea and interrupting Ottoman seaborne communications between Asia Minor and the Balkans.
+In addition, according to the 1912 Greco-Bulgarian military convention that signalled Greece's entry into the Balkan League against the Ottoman Empire, the Greek fleet undertook the role of establishing dominance in the Aegean Sea and interrupting seaborne Ottoman communications between Asia Minor and the Balkans.
 This meant keeping a close watch on the Dardanelles to prevent a sortie of the Ottoman fleet.
 In that case, a forward anchorage was an absolute necessity, both to allow the Greek patrol ships to recover in the harsh winter conditions of the Aegean, as well as to allow them to be supported in a timely manner by the slower Greek battleship squadron.
 Mudros Bay in Lemnos satisfied this need.